mincongzhang/CodeX_public/README.md

 Player 1 should choose “Start Server”.
 Player 2 should choose “join escape”.
 Following the pairing process, both players will join the game and be able to see one another at base.

 Then, you can place your Galaxy Note 4 in Gear VR.
-Use your touch pad controller to experience the game.
+Use your game pad controller to experience the game.

-The functions of the touch pad controller are illustrated below:
+The functions of the game pad controller are illustrated below: